Source Data Analysis

 Option Set Analyzer

-The purpose of this plugin is to identify fields with a limited number of distinct values (in the data sample) and save these values in a dedicated MTable, enabling their use in masking and synthetic data generation.
+The purpose of this plugin is to identify fields with a limited number of distinct values within a data sample.
+It saves these values into a dedicated MTable, enabling their use in data masking and synthetic data generation.

 To identify fields with limited distinct values, consider these guidelines: